jihdeh/pick-service/README.md

 ## Other notes

 This task was built using the good ol' Typescript, NodeJS, ExpressJS and Mongodb(NoSQL) database.
+My Ruby on Rails expertise is still rusty.

 The implementation only tackles the requirements of the task, with a little bit of extra technical stuff, like proper error handling, some testing etc.